meabert/proxmox-tips-n-tricks/README.md

 ## Objectives ##

 Create a centralized repository for the inner workings of Proxmox, Homelab tools and general Linux items that are directly related.

 ### What to install before starting ###

 - A new Proxmox instance installed, booted and ready to go.
 Existing installs will also work just fine, however, I do not recommend testing these changes on a live production server without ample testing.
 If your end goal is live production, please for ones own sanity get a lab or replica to break before trying to roll this.
 The wrong boot flags can kill a system, literally.

 - If you are new to Proxmox or Linux overall I suggest reviewing the official documentation before reading further:

-> [Proxmox Official Documentation][pvel-docs]
+> [Proxmox Official Documentation][pvel-docs] |
-> [Admin Guide][pvel-admin]
+> [Admin Guide][pvel-admin] |
-> [QEMU/KVM Virtual Machines][pvel-kvm]
+> [QEMU/KVM Virtual Machines][pvel-kvm] |
-> [PCIe Passthrough][pvel-pcie]
+> [PCIe Passthrough][pvel-pcie] |
-> [General Requirements][pvel-requirements]
+> [General Requirements][pvel-requirements] |
-> [Host Device Passthrough][pvel-hostpass]
+> [Host Device Passthrough][pvel-hostpass] |
-> [SR-IOV][pvel-SR-IOV]
+> [SR-IOV][pvel-SR-IOV] |
-> [Mediated Devices][pvel-mediated]
+> [Mediated Devices][pvel-mediated] |
-> [vIOMMU][pvel-IOMMU]
+> [vIOMMU][pvel-IOMMU] |
 > [Resource Mapping][pvel-resourcemap]

+- Post-install process - Enable apt repositories i.e. enterprise or no-subscription,

+- Clusters Only:

+If you're running multiple Proxmox nodes and want full control over high availability behavior, you'll need to disable Proxmox HA services.
+In my lab, I’ve done exactly that — HA is disabled, but Corosync remains active for:

-- Post-install script:
+- Node-to-node transfers

+- Shared Ceph pools

+- Access all nodes from one UI

+Instead of relying on Proxmox’s HA stack, I use a redundant HAProxy + Keepalived setup to manage frontend failover and routing.
+This gives me full visibility and control over how services are exposed — without the risk of Proxmox auto-restarting VMs in ways I didn’t authorize.

+[!WARNING] You own the failover logic.
+With HA disabled, LXC containers and VMs won’t auto-migrate or restart on other nodes.
+If a node dies, it’s on you to detect it and recover workloads manually.

+This setup is ideal for labs and edge deployments where predictability and control matter more than automation.
+Just make sure your HAProxy + Keepalived config is tight — and test failover before you trust it.

+Want to add a diagram or table showing how your HAProxy + Keepalived setup routes traffic across nodes?
+I can help you sketch it out in Markdown or Mermaid.

 - Ensure apt is working with either the non-subscription or subscription repos:

-- Optional: **Nala** - a drop in replacement for apt that enables parallel package downloads and agile dependency resolution by way of verbose terminal outputof changes as they are made:
+- Optional: **Nala** - a drop in replacement for apt that enables parallel package downloads and agile dependency resolution by way of verbose terminal output of changes as they are made:

-**NEED SCREENSHOT**
+TBD Screenshot

 Nala is reminiscent of yum or dnf from CentOS/Fedora/Red Hat and can be used as a drop in replacement for apt: